AvolitesLtd/TitanManual/docs/timelines.md

 Tracks
 ------------------

 The timeline is split into **Tracks** which can be used to organise triggers into different groups or sections.
 Each different trigger in the timeline gets its own row in the track.
-- You can mute tracks to prevent them playing back using the \{Power\} button.
+- You can mute tracks to prevent them playing back using the \{Mute\} button.
 - You can lock tracks to prevent accidental changes to sections you've finished using the \{Lock\} button.
 - Tracks can be collapsed so they take up less room on the screen, using the arrow button to the left of the track name.